-If your rocking a Samsung smartphone, you could be vulnerable to hackers, thanks to a preinstalled keyboard on your device.
+If you’re rocking a Samsung smartphone, you could be vulnerable to hackers — thanks to a preinstalled keyboard on your device.

 The vulnerability was discovered by Ryan Welton from mobile security specialists NowSecure.
 The issue is with the preinstalled Swift keyboard which looks for language pack updates over an unencrypted line.
 Welton found that a hacker could create a spoof proxy server and send a fake update to the device with malicious code.
 The hacker could then exploit the device by eavesdropping on incoming and outgoing messages or voice calls, access personal data such as pictures or text messages, tamper with apps, and even install other malicious apps.

 Updated on 06-17-2015 by Robert Nazarian: Added in statements from SwiftKey and Samsung, clarified that the SwiftKey keyboard app is not vulnerable, and added news that Samsung will fix the issue soon.

 After yesterday’s report, SwiftKey reached out to us to with the following statement to ease the mind of SwiftKey users worldwide: “We’ve seen reports of a security issue related to the Samsung stock keyboard that uses the SwiftKey SDK.
 We can confirm that the SwiftKey Keyboard app available via Google Play or the Apple App Store is not affected by this vulnerability.
 We take reports of this manner very seriously and are currently investigating further.”

 It appears that SwiftKey only supplies the technology that powers the word prediction for the Samsung keyboard.
 Unfortunately, Samsung’s method of integrating SwiftyKey’s technology with its own keyboard is what caused the vulnerability, and users of the SwiftKey app on non-Samsung devices shouldn’t worry.

 Samsung will issue security policy update through Samsung Knox